 Application note: The Chip Authentication Protocol uses SHA-1 (cf. [16], normative appendix 5, A5.1).
 The TOE implements additional hash function SHA-256 and SHA-224 for the Terminal Authentication Protocol (cf. [16], Annex A.2.2).
 SHA-224 is supported by the TOE for ECDSA Signature operations only.

 → SM Encrypt/Decrypt Chip Authentication

-FCS_COP.1/ CA_ENC The TSF shall perform secure messaging - encryption and decryption in accordance with a specified cryptographic algorithm TDES in CBC mode and cryptographic key sizes 112 bits that meet the following: FIPS 46-3 [26] and 'TR-03110', [17].
+FCS_COP.1/ The TSF shall perform secure messaging - encryption and decryption mode and cryptographic key sizes 112 bits that meet the following: